Talent is a bit like intelligence: we all think we have it in abundance.

-He’s also a professional climber, having made numerous first ascents and conquered all the Eight Thousanders—Earth’s 14 mountains that exceed 8,000 meters (26 thousand feet) in height—without supplementary oxygen.
+He’s also a professional climber, having made numerous first ascents and conquered all the 8,000ers (Earth’s 14 mountains that exceed 8,000m in height) without supplementary oxygen.

-Chin is also a pretty good skier and was one of the first Americans to ski from the summit of Everest back down into the valley.
-And yet he remains quite modest.
+In addition to this, Chin’s a pretty good skier and was one of the first Americans to ski from the summit of Everest back down into the valley.
+And yet he remains modest.

 Photo (above): TOUGH NUTS IN OMAN

-“In 2012, I joined veteran American climbers Alex Honnold and Mark Synnott in circumnavigating the Musandam peninsula in Oman on a sailboat.
+“In 2012, I joined American professional climbers Alex Honnold and Mark Synnott in circumnavigating the Musandam peninsula in Oman on a sailing boat.
 We made many first ascents on the pristine islands there.
-This picture shows Alex on one of the superb rocks—he’d give us no peace until we climbed them.”
+This picture shows Alex on one of the superb rocks – he’d give us no peace until we climbed them.”

 A DAY OFF IN THE HIMALAYAS